A Matter of Magic

 Picture

 My name is Trisha Jacobson.
 I love helping people find their magic!
-Through my writing, coaching or simply creating a safe physical, emotional or energetic space to support deep transformation, helping others create a more empowered life is what I love to do!
+Through my writing, coaching or simply creating a safe physical, emotional or energetic space to support deep transformation, helping others create a more heart-centered and empowered life and legacy is what I love to do!

 Picture